Dice Setter wants to know...

 the replies submitted that best represented the broad range of each

 category.
-You may now read for yourself, the
+You may now read for yourself a portion the responses

 Survey.